recp/cglm/docs/source/features.rst

 ================================================================================

 * **scalar** and **simd** (sse, avx, neon, wasm...) optimizations
-* option to use different clipspaces e.g. Left Handed, Zero-to-One... (currrently right handed negative-one is default)
+* option to use different clipspaces e.g. Left Handed, Zero-to-One... (currently right handed negative-one is default)
 * array api and struct api, you can use arrays or structs.
 * general purpose matrix operations (mat4, mat3)
 * chain matrix multiplication (square only)